 What Should Be Assessed?

 There are also many contributing factors that need to be addressed in treating each individual fully.
 Christian and his team highlight which of these factors are important to assess in order to gain a clear treatment plan for that person.
 These factors include hip control, gluteal strength in functional positions, patella mobility, quadriceps firing and movement pattern correction to name a few.
-Each programme is then tailored to the individual and complimented by taping and mobilisation techniques to aid (hopefully) pain free exercise.
+Each programme is then tailored to the individual and complemented by taping and mobilisation techniques to aid (hopefully) pain free exercise.

 Treatment Should be Manageable and Realistic